 - Biofeedback—a machine tells you when your body shows signs of stress.
 Over time, you can learn to control a certain response of the body.

-- See also these methods to reduce stress, such as deep conscious breathing:
+- Try to reduce stress with deep conscious breathing:

 - Find a comfortable and quiet place to sit or lie down.